-Live chat on your site can be your way of saying, ‘Come in.
+In this way, a tool like live chat on your site can be your way of saying, ‘Come in.
 Take a look around.
 Give me a shout if you need anything.’
+It’s bringing your in store experience online.
+It’s personalised, tailored, and human.
 The longer the visitor stays, and the more they are engaged in the right way by award-winning service and sales experts, the more likely it is that they will eventually find their way to their basket (and they’ll have a guide through checkout if they run into any bumps).

 It sounds too good to be true, but in fact The Chat Shop has spent the last five years breaking down the barriers to conversion that have limited brands.
 We help you get to a given goal metric, like bounce or conversion rate, or customer satisfaction score.
 We’re a full strategy team for digital engagement like you’ve never seen before.

 Average cart abandonment rates are currently thought to be at just under 70%.

 Visitors decline to checkout for all sorts of reasons; they might just be using the trolley as a handy browsing tool for instance, or as a way of double checking for any hidden charges.
 Forrester have found that as many as 56.8% of US buyers use the cart in this manner – without ever really considering making a purchase.